|

 31. What are your state's criteria for professional license restoration/reinstatement, including hardship exemptions? |

-The child support agency does not suspend professional licenses.
-The determination for suspension and reinstatement is made by the court.
+The child support agency does not suspend professional licenses but petitions the court.
+The court determines suspension and reinstatement. |

 |